Straight forward sign-ups

-We’ve been supporting apprentices and trainees for a long time.
+We have been supporting businesses recruit and retain apprentices and trainees for a long time.
 Our team of experts know how to navigate the process here in WA, and across the nation, to make sure your apprentice or trainee is equipped and ready for work.

 Before you sign-up, we’ll make sure:

 • Your apprentice or trainee is enrolled in a suitable qualification

 • You are working with a fitting training provider to attain locally skilled workers

 It is essential to do some research and make some fundamental decisions before you start.
 We recommend using this checklist to prepare: